-A wonderful self-drive tour of some of Scotland's finest castles, lochs, islands, and gardens, with 7 nights accommodation included
+A wonderful car tour of some of Scotland's finest castles, lochs, islands, and gardens, with 7 nights accommodation included.

 Day 1 Arrival - Edinburgh

-Arrive at Edinburgh/Glasgow Airport and pick up your self-drive car.
+Arrive at Edinburgh/Glasgow Airport and pick up your (hire) car (if required).
 Depart for the capital of Scotland, Edinburgh.
-As one of Europe’s must see destinations Edinburgh offers much for the visitor, great museums and art galleries, fantastic shopping, great restaurants and bars and one of the most unforgettable skylines with Edinburgh Castle dominating the centre of the city overlooking Princes Street Gardens.
+As one of Europe's must see destinations Edinburgh offers much for the visitor, great museums and art galleries, fantastic shopping, great restaurants and bars and one of the most unforgettable skylines with Edinburgh Castle dominating the centre of the city overlooking Princes Street Gardens.

 Overnight in Edinburgh.

 After your Full Scottish Breakfast depart Edinburgh heading north crossing the Forth Road Bridge with its dramatic views of that Victorian feat of engineering, the Forth Railway Bridge.
 Continuing north, visit Perth and Scone Palace, the family home of the Earl of Mansfield and also the site of the famous coronation Stone of Scone, brought there in the 9th century by Kenneth MacAlpine, King of Scots.

 Continue on to Pitlochry, a small Highland town that is a gateway to the Highlands proper.
 Why not pause at the Salmon Ladder at the Faskally Dam where you may be lucky enough to see a salmon leaping!